 Season the salad really well with salt and pepper and a pinch of red pepper flakes if you want a little spice.

-When you are serving the pasta, shave on some cheese and sprinkle on some of the toppings.
+When you are serving the Melon Pasta Salad, shave on some cheese and sprinkle on some of the toppings.

-The salad is great right away or you can chill it and serve it later.
+The Melon Pasta Salad is great right away or you can chill it and serve it later.

 After about two days, the melon starts to break down and the pancetta is no longer crispy so it loses a lot of it’s appeal in my opinion.